mahdiahmadii/CreativeDay403_telebot/readme.md

-# Telegram Bot for creativity Ceremony
+# Telegram Bot for creativityday Ceremony

 This project is a Telegram bot designed for the creativity ceremony at Yazd University.
 It features consist of registration via QR code generation, comunicating admins, voting, sending memes,receving organizers notice and more.